shantanu-urgunde-21/ocr-handwriting-recognition/README.md

     Rule 3: Leave Padding.
 Do not crop tightly around the text.
 Leave some empty space above, below, and on the sides.

 Good Input

 A single, clean line of text.

 Bad Input

 Multiple lines, which will be distorted.
-Running the Script

-Use the predict.py script to run inference from your terminal:

-# Predict a single image
-python predict.py path/to/your/image.png

-# Predict multiple images
-python predict.py image1.jpg image2.png

 The script will load handwriting_recognizer_best.pth and print the predicted text.